CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module4/Module4.md

 <br>

 ## Fields (Variables)
 This class does nothing.
 For this reason we will add some Fields.
 Field is another name for variable.
-In Java all variables must:
+In Java, all variables must:
 * Have a declared data type
 * Have a declaration name that starts with a lower case letter.
 * Not start with a number, although it may end in one.